-- Planning, purposeful play and ensuring an effective balance of adult led and child initiated activity. - Adults interacting with children through play and activities: communicating and modelling language, showing, explaining, demonstrating, exploring ideas, encouraging, questioning, recalling, providing a narrative for what they are doing, facilitating and setting challenges. - Encouraging the use of language to extend children's understanding.
+- Planning, purposeful play and ensuring an effective balance of adult led and child-initiated activity.
+Child-initiated learning encourages independence and autonomy of learning as children follow their interests, whilst whole class teaching and direct adult-led activities build knowledge, target gaps and broaden experiences. - Adults interacting with children through play and activities: communicating and modelling language, showing, explaining, demonstrating, exploring ideas, encouraging, questioning, recalling, providing a narrative for what they are doing, facilitating and setting challenges. - Encouraging the use of language to extend children's understanding.
 Children are encouraged to communicate with one another and with the adults in the setting at all times.
 Adults model good language skills and encourage children to participate in role play activities and scenarios which will stimulate and excite their imagination. - Encouraging children to ask questions and find answers through first hand learning experiences.
-Through sensitive questioning the children are be encouraged to think deeply and to extend their learning. - Encouraging all children to show respect towards one another by sharing, taking turns, using language such as "please" and "thank you" and showing consideration towards others. - Giving the children opportunities to be independent learners, following their own interests, accessing their own resources and helping to tidy the environment at the end of each session.
+Through sensitive questioning the children are be encouraged to think deeply and to extend their learning. - Encouraging all children to show respect towards one another by sharing, taking turns, using language such as "please" and "thank you" and showing consideration towards others. - Giving the children opportunities to be independent learners, following their own interests, accessing their own resources and helping to tidy the environment at the end of each session. - Changing our timetable throughout the year to take into consideration the changing needs of the children.